Alternate states and intermingledness in complex high-dimensional systems: Workflow

-In Step 6 of Fig.~\ref{fig:summary} the optimization loop has finished and yielded a set of features that are optimal in separating the data in attractors according to the metric $q$.
-In Step 7 the same labels are used to colour-code the initial conditions (the value of all diagnostic variables at time 0 or some average of the earliest steps of the simulation).
-From there a plethora of analysis sought out by the practitioner can be performed, but here we will focus on two particular aspects relating on how well separated are the attractors and their basins of attraction.
+In Step 6 of Fig.~\ref{fig:summary} the optimization loop has finished and yielded a set of features that are optimal in separating the data in unique alternative states according to the metric $q$.
+If studying multistability, and hence analysing timeseries of different initial conditions converging to different attractors, then the same labels can be used to recreate a sparse covering of the basins of attraction.
+This is simply the value of all diagnostic variables at time 0 (or some average of the earliest steps of the simulation) colour-coded by the labels.
+From there a plethora of analysis sought out by the practitioner can be performed, but here we will focus on two particular aspects relating on how well separated are the alternate states and their basins of attraction (when applicable).

-The basin of attraction is comprised by all states that will converge to a given attractor.
-In complex multistable systems there is a particular property of the basins that one is interested in, called \emph{final state sensitivity}: the idea that an uncertainty in initial conditions generates uncertainty in the attractor the system ends up at, because the basins are strongly mixed with each other (fractal~\cite{McDonald1985} or ``intermingled'').
-Measuring this concept can be done e.g., via the basin entropy~\cite{Daza2016} or the uncertainty exponent~\cite{Grebogi1983}.
-Both methods however rely on an accurate and dense representation of the full high-dimensional basins, which requires a huge amount of initial conditions~\cite{Datseris2022NonlinearDynamicsJulia, Pisarchik2022}, something impossible for our target applications.